veudal/Maze/README.md

 # Maze
-Generates random mazes to custom dimension up to 31 * 31.
-Generation and solving both work with a recursive algoryhtm.
+Generates random Mazes for custom sizes up to 31x31.
+Generation and solving both work with recursive algoryhtms.

 # About
-A maze generation/solving programm, written in 3 days.
-Learned much and I am pretty happy about the result.
+A maze generation/solving programm, written in 3 days in WPF.
+Learned much espically about recursion and I am pretty happy with the result.
 Source code is public for everyone who wants to see the code or modify it.

 [Download](https://github.com/SagMeinenNamen/Maze/raw/main/Maze.exe)